 Opening Wednesday 14 March 2018

 Work with the best and become part of our story

 As a graduate you will receive support to assist in your transition to the department and life in Canberra.
-This includes support from the Graduate Development Programme managers, trained supervisors, experienced training facilitators and a network of current and previous graduates.
+This includes support from the Graduate Development Program managers, trained supervisors, experienced training facilitators and a network of current and previous graduates.
 Throughout the year you will have numerous opportunities to give and receive feedback on your individual progress.

 Our department proudly supports the many diversity networks, which you can become a part of when joining the department.
 The networks host regular meetings and celebrate flagship events.

-To help us achieve our goals and foster our positive workplace culture we are seeking graduates with the following characteristics:
+We are seeking graduates with the following characteristics:

 To complement these characteristics, you will also have the following skills and attributes:

 Applications for the 2019 Graduate Development Program will open in March 2018.
 You will need to submit your application through our online application process for it to be considered.